Follow TV Tropes

 • Bitch Alert: Carolyn.
 Her first lines to her daughter are "are you trying to look unattractive today?" and her idea of congratulating her on her routine is, "you didn't screw up once!"

-• Black Comedy: It's a movie about a man who lusts over a teenage girl, that we know dies at the end, his wife who's having an affair, his insecure daughter, and the boy next door who films her and dead animals because he finds them "interesting", who is also the man's drug dealer.
+• Black Comedy: It's a movie about a man who lusts over a teenage girl, who we know dies at the end, his wife who's having an affair, his insecure daughter, and the boy next door who films her and dead animals because he finds them "interesting", who is also the man's drug dealer.
 It's hilarious in parts and downright tear-jerking in others.

 • Blunt "Yes":